swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/introduction.md

 # Introduction

-Learn how to serve and deploy the model online using MLEM and CML.
+Learn how to serve and deploy the model using MLEM and CML.

 ## Environment